Masumiyet (TV series): Plot

 The life of Bahar (Deniz Çakır), who is married and has two children, changes when her 19-year-old daughter falls in love with the wrong man.
-The first love of her daughter Ela (İlayda Alişan) is not a university student her age but he is her father's 35-year-old boss, who is about to marry someone else.
-Bahar's efforts to save her daughter from this wrong relationship are inconclusive.
+The first love of her daughter Ela (İlayda Alişan) is not a university student her age but rather her father's 35-year-old boss, who is about to marry someone else.
+Bahar's efforts to save her daughter from this relationship are inconclusive.